GPU Memory and Utilization Estimation for Training-Aware Resource Management: Opportunities and Limitations: Introduction

 \item{We survey existing GPU memory estimation methods by categorizing them into three — analytical, library-based, and ML-based — and provide a comprehensive qualitative and quantitative comparison of representative techniques from each class: Horus~\cite{horus}, PyTorch FakeTensor~\cite{faketensor2025}, and our own \textbf{GPUMemNet}.}

-\item{We introduce \textbf{GPUMemNet} and \textbf{GPUUtilNet}\footnote{All artifacts, datasets, and reproducibility scripts are publicly available at \url{https://github.com/itu-rad/GPUMemNet} and \url{https://github.com/itu-rad/GPUUtilNet}.}, deep learning-based estimators for GPU memory consumption and utilization metrics, respectively.
+\item{We introduce \textbf{GPUMemNet} and \textbf{GPUUtilNet}, deep learning-based estimators for GPU memory consumption and utilization metrics, respectively.
 GPU memory estimators achieve up to 97\% accuracy for MLPs and 82--87\% for CNN and Transformer models, with limited generalization to real-world architectures such as ResNet, EfficientNet, and BERT.
 While GPUUtilNet reveals the difficulty of learning the patterns in the model architecture-level data.

-\item We release a fully reproducible estimation pipeline encompassing data generation scripts for MLP, CNN, and Transformer architectures, curated training datasets, and documented Jupyter notebooks, lowering the barrier for the community to extend and build upon our work. } \item{We provide a discussion of the key challenges, open limitations, and future directions in GPU memory and utilization estimation, with an emphasis on their implications for collocation and resource management in shared GPU clusters.} \end{list}
+\item We release\footnote{All artifacts, datasets, and reproducibility scripts are publicly available at \url{https://github.com/itu-rad/GPUMemNet} and \url{https://github.com/itu-rad/GPUUtilNet}.} a fully reproducible estimation pipeline encompassing data generation scripts for MLP, CNN, and Transformer architectures, curated training datasets, and documented Jupyter notebooks, lowering the barrier for the community to extend and build upon our work. } \item{We provide a discussion of the key challenges, open limitations, and future directions in GPU memory and utilization estimation, with an emphasis on their implications for collocation and resource management in shared GPU clusters.} \end{list}

 The remainder of this paper is organized as follows: \Cref{sec:related_work} reviews literature on GPU resource estimation and interference mitigation. \Cref{sec:dataset} describes our ML-based GPU memory use and utilization estimators GPUMemNet and GPUUtilNet. \Cref{sec:analysis} provides a performance analysis of a set of representative estimators.
 Finally, \Cref{sec:discussion_limitations} discusses limitations and future work, with concluding remarks in \Cref{sec:conclusion}.